Return to Main Page

 Interrupted Sleep (1750) on an example by Stratton…

-The Four Seasons: Spring (1745) on this jeweled Italian beauty…
+The Four Seasons: Spring (1755) marked 800, on this jeweled Italian beauty…

 ........

-Paolo e Francesca (1870) by Amos Cassioli, Pre-Raphaelite (1832–1891).
+Paolo e Francesca (1870) by Amos Cassioli, Pre-Raphaelite (1832–1891) marked 800, 46 w/fasces in lozenge.
 Cassioli was a nineteenth-century Italian painter, born in Asciano in 1832.
 After studying at the Sienese Accademia di belle arti he studied in Rome .
 At the end of 1860 he established himself in Florence which, although he maintained his links with Siena , became his permanent home.
 Regarded as an excellent portraitist, Cassioli is also noted for his large-scale history paintings which include the Battaglia di Legnano (1860-1870, Florence , Galleria di arte moderna , Palazzo Pitti) and Il giuramento di Pontida (1884, Siena , Palazzo Pubblico ).
 Between 1884 and 1886 he executed frescoes in the Sala del Risorgimento of the Palazzo Pubblico in Siena depicting the battles of San Martino and Palestro.
 He was known also for paintings on classical subjects; many of these, following a 1991 bequest, are conserved in the Museo Cassioli of his native town Asciano.
 Amos Cassioli died in Florence in 1891.

 In Dante's Inferno, Canto V, Francesca da Rimini and Paolo Malatesta are punished together in hell for their adultery: Francesca was married to Paolo's brother, Gianciotto ("Crippled John").
 Francesca's shade tells Dante that her husband is destined for punishment in Caina--the infernal realm of familial betrayal named after Cain, who killed his brother Abel (Genesis 4:8)--for murdering her and Paolo.
 Francesca was the aunt of Guido Novello da Polenta, Dante's host in Ravenna during the last years of the poet's life (1318-21).
 She was married (c.
 1275) for political reasons to Gianciotto of the powerful Malatesta family, rulers of Rimini .
 Dante may have actually met Paolo in Florence (where Paolo was capitano del popolo --a political role assigned to citizens of other cities--in 1282), not long before he and Francesca were killed by Gianciotto.